 - Improved outcomes for children and families: child-parent relationships, children’s learning and school readiness, and children’s social and emotional well-being.
 It also found that the home learning environment for children in the Dublin Docklands and East Inner City had improved significantly.

 - Changes for practitioners and service managers participating in the programme

 Docklands and East Inner City ABC Programme

-NCI is the lead agency for the Docklands and East Inner City ABC Programme.
-The ABC Programme enables us in collaboration with our colleagues in the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), Tusla and local partners address key educational and social issues for children and families in the community.
+NCI is the lead agency for the Dublin Docklands and East Inner City ABC Programme.
+The ABC Programme enables us in collaboration with our colleagues in the Department of Children, Equality, Disability, Integration and Youth (DCEDIY), Tusla and local partners to address key educational and social issues for children and families in the community.
 Building upon the existing expertise and interventions in the area, we provide from pre-birth an integrated programme of interventions and support for children, their parents and families, and educators.